But that would be anarchy!

 The degree to which force is required to produce market share for a particular product or service is the degree to which consumers do not want to pay for that product or service.
 How much did consumers not want to buy Netscape’s products?
 As much as the amount of resources that the Department of Justice misallocated to its attack on Microsoft.

 So what was the outcome of that debacle?
-Well, Microsoft had to recuperate the enormous costs of its defense (like lawyers’ and consultants’ fees).
+Well, Microsoft had to recuperate the enormous costs of its defence (like lawyers’ and consultants’ fees).
 These costs were passed on to consumers, as well as to other software developers who create products that run on Microsoft’s operating systems.
 These other developers, in turn, had to pass their increased costs on to consumers.
 Thus, almost all software ended up more expensive.
 This destructive process amounts to the state vs. everyone else.

 To the statist, I would ask: Just how different is this from what you mean by “anarchy”?
 And do you really believe it to be the most preferable alternative?